-Generally what we try to do is get the concierge or receptionist to take a tour with us.
+Generally, what we try to do is get the concierge or receptionist to take a tour with us.
 We pay commissions to hotels and hostels who openly recommend us and make the reservations directly.
 We also, in my opinion, print and distribute the best map of Santiago and Valparaiso.
-We print 245,000 maps a year and we deliver them to every hotel and hostel.
+We print 245,000 maps a year, and we deliver them to every hotel and hostel.

 What do you look for when hiring a new guide?

 We look for primarily three things.
 One is that they’re passionate about the city that they’re applying to work in.
-If you’re applying to work in Santiago, Valparaiso, San Pedro or Viña Del Mar, you have to be able to explain in one paragraph why you love the city you want to work in.
+If you’re applying to work in Santiago, Valparaiso, San Pedro, or Viña Del Mar, you have to be able to explain in one paragraph why you love the city you want to work in.
 And second, you have to be able to explain that in pretty good fluent English before we interview you.
-And third, we look for in the interview how well you are communicating your passion for the city and your passion for interacting with people, whether it’s working with Chileans, grade schoolers in Chile, high schoolers, or how well you are at communicating with foreigners.
-One of the key things about being a tour guide is not necessarily knowing your information perfectly, it’s about being interested in other people and asking the right questions.
+And third, we look for in the interview how well you are communicating your passion for the city and your passion for interacting with people, whether it’s working with Chileans, grade schoolers in Chile, high schoolers, or how good you are at communicating with foreigners.
+One of the key things about being a tour guide is not necessarily knowing your information perfectly: it’s about being interested in other people and asking the right questions.